tempo-riz/deepgram_speech_to_text/README.md

 I created this package for my own needs since there are no dart sdk for deepgram.
 Happy to share !

 Don't hesitate to ask for new features or to contribute !

+## Support

+If you want to help me continue support of this project consider contributing here https://github.com/sponsors/tempo-riz :)
+If you'd like to support this project, consider contributing [here](https://github.com/sponsors/tempo-riz).
+Thank you! :)